nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 }
 ```

-We then call the init function inside a jQuery DOM ready so that it executes on page load.
+We then call the init function inside a jQuery DOM ready so that it executes on page load:

 ```js
 $(function(){